 However, for most of the last thirty years, actively managed mutual funds remained the most popular type of investment fund in the U.S. But as each year has gone by, more and more investors have come to believe in the merits of index, or passive investing.
 And more and more index mutual funds have been launched.
-As of July 21, 2017, TD Ameritrade's mutual fund screener showed that there were 1,156 index mutual funds, out of a total of 26,097 mutual funds in their database, or just over 4%.
+Here's a summary of the mutual funds currently in our database:

 The growth in the ETF industry has been largely fueled by the trend towards passive investing.
 ETFs have became synonymous with passive investing because most ETFs today track an index:

 |Investment Style||ETF Count|

 |Buys and sells commodity futures on a set pattern||11|

 |Follows a set investment pattern||3|

 The growing trend towards passive investing has been driven by the mounting evidence that most actively managed mutual funds don't perform very well.
 For the past 15 years or so, S&P has published an annual study comparing the performance of actively managed funds versus their respective benchmarks.
 This report is called the S&P Indices Versus Active Funds report, or "SPIVA report", and it has consistently shown that most actively managed funds underperform compared to their respective benchmarks.